SigmanGroup/Phosphoranyl-Radical-Scission/README.md

-# P-radical scission
-## Predicting Scission Selectivity of Phosphoranyl Radical Intermediates
+# Predicting Scission Selectivity of Phosphoranyl Radical Intermediates

 This repository contains the code for predicting scission selectivity of phosphoranyl radical intermediates as a function of phosphine identity.
 For in depth information, please refer to our manuscript ~insert-link~